hexbatch/apple-core/v1/docs/core/attributes.md

 Attribute have an owner, a name, bounds, requirements, permissions, and a value

+Attributes can have optional explaining text

     so an attribute:
         parent_attribute: attributes can optionally have a single parent
         user: can be one or none
         name: name of the attribute (unique to all attributes)
+        description: some text explaining why this attribute is used, etc, the author or other info
         bounds:
             activity_bounds: []
             read_bounds: []